0 User Reviews

 The Anonymous VPN Windows VPN Client

 The default server selection for the app is an automatic allocation.
-However, if you want to appear to be in a specific place, you can set the VPN to one of the 25 countries available.
+However, if you want to spoof your location to a specific place, you can set the VPN to one of the 25 countries available.
 Click on the down arrow at the end of the Region field to get the server list, then on the country where you want to access websites.

-While in the UK, I connected to the Anonymous VPN server in the US so that I could watch TV from America.
-I got into my Netflix account and was able to watch videos from the US library there.
-The Netflix VPN detection systems are tough.
-The VPN industry uses them as a touchstone.
-Not many VPNs can get into Netflix from abroad, so we were happy that (at the time of testing) this worked.
+While in the UK, I connected to the Anonymous VPN server in the US to try to stream US geo-restricted services.
+I got into my Netflix account and could unblock content from different Netflix regions including the US library.
+Not many VPNs can access US Netflix from abroad, so we were happy that (at the time of testing) this worked.